 Dorchester, Massachusetts c.1820

-This Silk embroidered picture was worked at Mrs. Saunders and Miss Beach's Academy in Dorchester, Massachusetts.
+This Silk embroidered picture was worked at Mrs. Saunders and Miss Beach's Academy in Dorchester,

-elaborate banded decoration was painted by John Doggett, the famous clock painter.
+glass with elaborate banded decoration was painted by John Doggett, the famous clock painter.

 The scene, taken after a Boydell print, depicts Telemachus and Mentor on the Isle of Calypso from Homer's tale

 of the Odyssey.
 The figures are dressed in classical robes and in a landscape setting.
-A passage is stitched
+A passage is stitched below

-below the pictorial portion
+the pictorial portion